monikac24/RESTful-API-for-product_catalogue/README.md

 3)Ease of Use:
 Clear API documentation and well-defined responses helped in seamless client integration.

-Conclusion
+## Conclusion
 The RESTful API for Product Catalogue successfully met ABC Company's requirements by providing a flexible, fast, and reliable backend solution for product management.
 The implementation with MongoDB allowed dynamic attributes and easy scalability.
-K